Introduction to Snapshot Testing in R

 Expectations

-A single test can have multiple expectations that formalize what you expect code to do.
+A single test can have multiple expectations.

 Example test file